 See my webpage for more information, and please get in touch if you are looking for a research project!

-I am a tenure-track scientist at Lawrence Berkeley Lab and a senior member of the Berkeley Center for Cosmological Physics (BCCP).
+I am a Senior Scientist at Lawrence Berkeley Lab and a senior member of the Berkeley Center for Cosmological Physics (BCCP).
 Previously I was a Miller and BCCP Fellow in the department of Astronomy at Berkeley.
 I completed my PhD in Astrophysics at Princeton and I was an undergraduate at Cambridge and a masters’ student at the University of Chicago.